alshedivat/al-folio/_pages/about.md

 layout: about
 permalink: /
 title: Zhuosong Zhang (张卓松 in Chinese)
-description: Research Fellow, School of Mathematics and Statistics, University of Melbourne.
+description: Research Fellow, Department of Statistics and Applied Probability, National University of Singapore.

 profile:
   align: right